dmathijs/c-7.0-in-a-nutshell/chapters/chapter 3/notes.md

 ### CLR property implementation

-C# propertiy accessors internally compile to methods called get_XXX and set_XXX.
+C# property accessors internally compile to methods called get_XXX and set_XXX.
 If it's a simple non-virtual property the accessors are inlined by the JIT compiler eleminating any performance between accessing a property and a field.

 ### Indexers